 19. Listen to music

-Sometimes I try to listen to types of music I am not familiar with.
-Most of the time I listen to opera or world music.
+I try to listen to types of music I am not familiar with.
+Most of the time I listen to modern classic or world music.
+Spotify is a treat; I am discovering such a lot of unknown beautiful music.

 20. Make music